 Q. Can a wood-burning tool be used on leather?

-Wood-burning tools work excellently on leather.
+Wood-burning tools work great on leather.
 If you work on a piece of fresh vegetable-tanned leather, lower the converter to a low setting for ideal results.